Chaldean Catholic Church: Successive leaders of those in communion with Rome

 Sulaqa's earliest successors entered into communion with the Catholic Church, but in the course of over a century, their link with Rome grew weak.
 The last to request and obtain formal papal recognition died in 1600.
 They adopted hereditary succession to the patriarchate, opposition to which had caused the 1552 schism.
 In 1672, Shimun XIII Dinkha formally broke communion with Rome, adopting a profession of faith that contradicted that of Rome, while he maintained his independence from the Alqosh-based "Eliya line" of patriarchs.
 The "Shimun line" eventually became the patriarchal line of what since 1976 is officially called the Assyrian Church of the East.

-Leadership of those who wished to be in communion with Rome then passed to Archbishop Joseph of Amid.
+Leadership of those who wished to be in communion with Rome then passed to Archbishop Joseph I of Amid.
 In 1677 his leadership was recognized first by the Turkish civil authorities, and then in 1681 by Rome.
 (Until then, the authority of the Alqosh patriarch over Amid, which had been Sulaqa's residence but which his successors abandoned on having to move eastward into Safavid Iran, had been accepted by the Turkish authorities.)

 All the (non-hereditary) successors in Amid of Joseph I, who in 1696 resigned for health reasons and lived on in Rome until 1707, took the name Joseph: Joseph II (1696–1713), Joseph III (1713–1757), Joseph IV (1757–1781).
 For that reason, they are known as the "Josephite line".
 Joseph IV presented his resignation in 1780 and it was accepted in 1781, after which he handed over the administration of the patriarchate to his nephew, not yet a bishop, and retired to Rome, where he lived until 1791.

 Appointment of the nephew as patriarch would look like acceptance of the principle of hereditary succession.
-Besides, the Alqosh "Eliya line" was drawing closer to Rome, and the pro-Catholic faction within its followers was becoming predominant.
+In addition, the Alqosh "Eliya line" was drawing closer to Rome, and the pro-Catholic faction within its followers was becoming predominant.
 For various reasons, including the ecclesiastical as well as political turbulence in Europe after the French Revolution, Rome was long unable to choose between two rival claimants to headship of the Chaldean Catholics.

 The 1672 adoption by the "Shimun line" of patriarchs of Nestorian doctrine had been followed in some areas by widespread adoption of the opposing Christology upheld in Rome.
 This occurred not only in the Amid-Mardin area for which by Turkish decree Joseph I was patriarch, but also in the city of Mosul, where by 1700 nearly all the East Syrians were Catholics.
 The Rabban Hormizd Monastery, which was the seat of the "Eliya line" of patriarchs is 2 km from the village of Alqosh and about 45 km north of the city of Mosul.